 And sometimes it’s hard to remember to take a moment and tell our kids how special they are to us.

-But with these kindness notes we give each other daily February 1st to the 14th, it takes away the hard part.
+But with these kindness notes we give each other daily from February 1st to the 14th, it takes away the hard part.
 It takes away the need for reminders.

 How to Spread Kindness to Your Family this Valentine’s Day